-Beyond Smart Cities is a STEM learning platform that provides interactive activities to teach programming, advanced technology A–G concepts, and the Sustainable Development Goals (SDGs).
-It helps students develop problem-solving skills and instils a positive attitude for tackling future challenges through real projects.
+Beyond Smart Cities is an interactive STEM learning platform that teaches programming, advanced technology concepts (A-G), and Sustainable Development Goals (SDGs) to junior secondary students.
+The platform aims to help students develop problem-solving skills and foster a positive attitude towards tackling future challenges through real projects.

-Based on learning objectives, we built an online learning platform and data collection app for junior secondary students.
-I created user flows and interactions, co-built the project with the design team, and kept them informed of goals and progress.
-Ensuring deliverables were consistent and guaranteeing a positive user experience.
+As the Design Lead, my responsibilities included collaborating on building an online learning platform and data collection app for junior secondary students.
+I created user flows and interactions, informed the team of goals and progress, and ensured deliverables were consistent to guarantee a positive user experience.

-The design team was responsible for creating visuals for print and digital media, as well as all learning pieces on the platform, such as slides, courseware, web interface, research app, animation, game-based simulation, Python programming, quizzes to evaluate learning outcomes, extended readings, and advanced programming challenges.
+The design team created visuals for print and digital media, as well as all learning pieces on the platform.
+These included slides, courseware, web interfaces, research apps, animations, game-based simulations, Python programming, quizzes, extended readings, and advanced programming challenges.
+Distributing the workload evenly across team members and staying on track with numerous learning activities posed a challenge.

-I was not only unfamiliar with the platform’s content but also wary of the simulator, CityScape: Epidemic Outbreak, as it differed from other simulation games, I had played.
+Initially, I was unfamiliar with the platform’s content and wary of the CityScape: Epidemic Outbreak simulator, as it differed from other simulation games I had played.

-Students will use a mobile app to collect data on mask-wearing.
-This will create a dataset that will be used to simulate virus spread and cure rates, taking into account public/personal prevention measures, land use and population density.
+Students use a mobile app to collect data on mask-wearing, generating a dataset for simulating virus spread and cure rates.
+This considers public/personal prevention measures, land use, and population density.

 Designer Mode

-In the simulator, there are two tabs: design and simulation.
+To visualize the simulator, I drew inspiration from existing simulators, interior design software, and my imagination.
+The simulator featured two tabs: design and simulation.
 In design mode, students drag and drop buildings onto grids to form a city.
-Using the flyer menu, they can also increase the density of residential, industrial, and commercial buildings.
+They can also increase the density of residential, industrial, and commercial buildings using the flyer menu.

-Designing this type of interface requires a comprehensive understanding of the map interface and game experience.
-Consider interaction, states, visual cues, gestures, and other elements to create a cohesive experience.
-Since the topic of this course is urban development, the interface requires special attention to map navigation.
-I suggested adding map zooming and moving functions to complete the design mode.
+Designing this interface required a deep understanding of the map interface and game experience, taking into account interactions, states, visual cues, gestures, and other elements.
+I suggested adding map zooming and moving functions to enhance the design mode experience.

 Simulation Mode

-Instead, use pop-ups to display necessary or unexpected interactions and information with concise copy.
-This allows users to quickly understand their goal and how to achieve it.
+Instead, we opted for pop-ups with a concise copy to display necessary or unexpected interactions and information, enabling users to quickly understand their goals and how to achieve them.

 Company | Cherrypicks |